Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Example 1: When using, select an item to reduce the price by 1 coin**

-For example, after you set the API for price reduction of a certain shop item, you may want to allow the user to select the specified shop item when calling instead of preset the id.
+For instance, after setting the API for price reduction of a specific shop item, you may want to allow the user to select the specified item when calling instead of preset the id.

-The following api can only reduce the price of the shop item with id 1 by 1 gold:
+The following API can only reduce the price of the shop item with id 1 by 1 coin:

 ````url
 lifeup://api/item?id=1&set_price=-1&set_price_type=relative
 ````

-You only need to modify the item id to a placeholder `[$item]`, and when the call is made, the user can actively select the item that he/she wants to reduce the price:
+You only need to modify the item id to a placeholder [$item], and when the call is made, the user can actively select the item that they want to reduce the price:

 [lifeup://api/item?id=[$item|Please+select+the+item+you+want+to+reduce+the+price+by+1+coin]&set_price=-1&set_price_type=relative](lifeup://api/item?id=[$item|Please+select+the+item+you+want+to+reduce+the+price+by+1+coin]&set_price=-1&set_price_type=relative)